physimals/asl-docs/gui_tutorial.rst

 that the way that the GUI is intepreting the ordering of volumes in the data matches what you are expecting.
 In this case we have a single PLD repeated 30 times with the label and control images paired in the data (this is pretty common).

-What the 'Data order preview' shows is the first instance of the PLD in purple, showing both the label and control (hatched) volume.
-Each subsequent repeat of the same PLD is coloured green, again showing that we have a label follwed by control (hatched) volume.
+In the 'Data order preview' diagram, the volumes in the input data are shown on the horizontal axis - in this case from 1 to 60.
+The blue blocks at the top show that these volumes are divided into 30 repeats.
+Within each repeat the red boxes show that we have a single PLD and within that PLD the green boxes show a tag and control image (in that order).
+This pattern is repeated (shown by the ellipsis boxes ...) for the 30 repeats.

 You can try a different 'Data order' option to see what happens.
-Change 'Label/Control pairs' from 'Label then control' to 'Control then label'.
+For example, change 'Label/Control pairs' from 'Label then control' to 'Control then label'.
 This switches the expected order of label and control images within the pair.
 If you then udpate the preview you will find that the contrast reverses, the perfusion now has the